 Plastics enter the atmosphere … not directly from garbage cans or landfills as you might expect … but from old, broken-down waste that makes its way into large-scale atmospheric patterns.
 Roads are a big source of atmospheric plastics, where vehicle tires churn and launch skyward the tiny pieces through strong vehicle-created turbulence.
 Ocean waves, too, are full of insoluble plastic particles that used to be food wrappers, soda bottles, and plastic bags.
 These “legacy plastic” particles bob to the top layer of water and are churned by waves and wind, and catapulted into the air.

 Another important source for the re-emission of plastics is dust produced from agricultural fields.
-Plastics are introduced to the soil when fertilizers from waste treatments operations are used (virtually all microplastics that are flushed with wastewater remain with the biowaste after the treatment process).
+Plastics are introduced to the soil when fertilizers from waste treatment operations are used (virtually all microplastics that are flushed with wastewater remain with the biowaste after the treatment process).
 Wind can also be a factor near population centers, whisking broken-down plastic particles into the air.

 Once in the atmosphere, plastics could remain airborne for up to 6.5 days–enough time to cross a continent, said Natalie Mahowald, coauthor on the paper.
 The most likely place for plastic deposition from the atmosphere is over (and into) the Pacific and Mediterranean oceans, but continents actually receive more net plastics from polluted ocean sources than they send to them, according to the models.
-The U.S., Europe, Middle East, India and Eastern Asia are also hotspots for land-based plastic deposition.
-Along the coasts, ocean sources of airborne plastic become more prominent, including America’s west coast, the Mediterranean and southern Australia.
+The U.S., Europe, Middle East, India, and Eastern Asia are also hotspots for land-based plastic deposition.
+Along the coasts, ocean sources of airborne plastic become more prominent, including America’s west coast, the Mediterranean, and southern Australia.
 Dust and agriculture sources for airborne plastics factor more prominently in northern Africa and Eurasia, while road-produced sources had a big impact in heavily populated regions the world over.

 This study is important, said Brahney, but it is just the beginning.
 Much more work is needed on this pressing problem to understand how different environments might influence the process … wet climates versus dry ones, mountainous regions versus flatlands.
 The world hasn’t slowed its production or use of plastic, she said, so these questions become more pressing every passing year.